What Is The Difference Between An SSRI And An SNRI?

 SNRIs: Serotonin and norepinephrine reuptake inhibitors

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) work slightly differently than SSRIs.
-Though both increase the amount of serotonin available in the bloodstream, SNRIs block the absorption of serotonin and norepinephrine.
-While SSRIs only block serotonin reuptake, SNRIs can also relieve pain and are more effective for certain people.
-SNRIs may be less likely to cause rapid mood cycling in people with bipolar disorder and are more often prescribed for short-term use for depression in those with bipolar disorder due to the risk of hypomania or mania after use.
+Though both medications increase the amount of serotonin available in the bloodstream, SNRIs block the reabsorption of serotonin and norepinephrine.
+While SSRIs are mainly used only for mental health conditions, SNRIs can also be used for other conditions (like to relieve pain), and they are more effective for certain people.
+SNRIs may be less likely to cause rapid mood cycling in people with bipolar disorder.
+They are more often prescribed only for short-term use for depression in those with bipolar disorder due to the risk of hypomania or mania after use.

-These medications are not only used to treat depression, anxiety, and other mental health disorders but also fibromyalgia and nerve pain due to their effect on norepinephrine levels, a naturally created painkiller.
-SNRIs were created in the 1990s and are newer than SSRIs.
-It is recommended that they are not taken with SSRIs because of the risk of serotonin syndrome.
-Commonly prescribed SNRIs are desvenlafaxine, venlafaxine, and duloxetine.
+These medications are not only used to treat depression, anxiety, and other mental health disorders, but they also are effective in treating fibromyalgia and nerve pain due to their effect on norepinephrine levels, which has a natural analgesic (pain killing) effect.
+SNRIs were created in the 1990s and are newer than SSRIs, which are from the 1980s.
+Providers usually recommend that SNRIs are not taken with SSRIs because of the risk of serotonin syndrome.

-Like SSRIs, SNRIs can cause serotonin syndrome by raising serotonin levels to dangerous "highs."
-Some more common symptoms, like anxiety, sweating, and restlessness, are more likely with SNRIs.
+Like SSRIs, SNRIs can cause serotonin syndrome by raising serotonin levels to dangerously high levels.
+Other symptoms, like anxiety, sweating, and restlessness, are more likely with SNRIs for select people.
 In addition, SNRIs may cause liver problems if used long-term.
 With both SSRIs and SNRIs, there are risks of suicidal thoughts and behaviors, especially in children and adolescents.

 If you are experiencing suicidal thoughts or urges, call the 988 Suicide & Crisis Lifeline at 988 or text 988 to talk to a crisis provider over SMS.
 They are available 24/7 to offer support.
 988 also offers an online chat for those with an internet connection.

-Both types of medication have serious withdrawal symptoms.
+Both types of medications have serious withdrawal symptoms.
 Consult your doctor before making any changes.
-Withdrawal signs include anxiety, upset stomach and diarrhea, tiredness, and muscle aches.
+Withdrawal signs can include anxiety, upset stomach and diarrhea, tiredness, and muscle aches.
 Alcohol can worsen withdrawal symptoms and increase the risk of serotonin syndrome.
 Neither can be prescribed to pregnant and nursing women.

 SSRIs and SNRIs: Is one better than the other?

 Serotonin is responsible for various bodily functions, including emotional control, sleep cycling, and cognitive functions.
-When treating depression, an antidepressant like an SSRI or SNRI is the primary choice of physicians.
-While these medications are most often prescribed for depression, they may have other uses too.
+When treating depression, physicians may consider using an SSRI or SNRI.
+While these medications are most often prescribed for depression, they have other uses too.

-SSRIs target serotonin levels alone, so they may only be used to treat depression and anxiety.
-An upset stomach is a common symptom of anxiety and depression and may be related to low serotonin.
-This relation is known as the "brain-gut connection," the neurological system that lines the gastrointestinal tract is known to utilize serotonin.
+SSRIs target serotonin levels alone, so are usually used only to treat depression and anxiety.
+An upset stomach is a common symptom of anxiety and depression and may be related to low serotonin levels.
+This relationship is known as the "brain-gut connection," as the neurological system that lines the gastrointestinal tract is also known to utilize serotonin.
 For this reason, SSRIs may also be used to treat gastrointestinal stress.

 SNRIs inhibit the absorption of norepinephrine, a neurotransmitter known to inhibit pain when levels are increased.
 Norepinephrine is released during a fight-or-flight response and stimulates the adrenal system.
 The stimulus of this hormone can raise the heart rate and blood pressure, increase energy, cause the blood to thin, and increase attentiveness.

-The medication's effects make SNRIs a quality option for treating depressive disorders and pain disorders like fibromyalgia and low blood pressure.
-Evidence also shows that it works to treat migraines and other pain-related symptoms.
-Still, it may be rarely used for these causes due to better or more effective medications available for physical symptoms.
+These medication effects make SNRIs an option for treating not only depressive disorders but also pain disorders like fibromyalgia and low blood pressure.
+Evidence also shows SNRIs may reduce symptoms of migraines and other pain-related symptoms.
+Still, SNRIs are more rarely used for these conditions due to better or more effective medications available.

 Are SNRIs or SSRIs more effective?

-According to research, SSRIs may be slightly less effective than tricyclics, an entirely different class of depression medication that is also an SNRI.
-Specifically, the SNRI venlafaxine showed better results compared to all other SSRI medications given to clients with severe depression.
+According to research, certain SNRIs showed better results compared to all other SSRI medications given to clients with severe depression.
 SNRIs may be more expensive than SSRIs.
-However, the cost can vary based on insurance, location, and year.
+However, the cost can vary, based on insurance, location, and year.

 Some doctors combine antidepressants for treatment-resistant depression.
-One challenge with SSRIs and SNRI medications is that, while they are considered highly effective, their effectiveness reduces over time.
-For this reason, doctors may have clients switch medications after prolonged usage of a single antidepressant.
+One potential challenge with SSRIs and SNRI medications is that, while they are often considered to be highly effective, their effectiveness can decrease over time.
+For this reason, doctors may have clients switch medications after prolonged use of a single antidepressant.
+Talk to your doctor if you notice worsening symptoms.

-The additional effect on norepinephrine levels means that SNRIs improve energy levels in addition to one's overall mood.
-While SNRIs may sound better, each person is unique, and what works for one may not work for another.
+SNRIs’ additional effect on norepinephrine levels means that SNRIs improve energy levels in addition to one's overall mood.
+While SNRIs may appear to be a more effective choice overall, each person is unique, and what works for one may not work for another.
 Some people may find significant improvement with SSRIs.
 Your doctor can work with you to find a medication that meets your unique needs.

 Getty/Vadym Pastukh